maunium/synapse-http-antispam/README.md

 will fail closed and reject the callback with an `M_UNKNOWN` error by default, except for callbacks specified in `fail_open`.
 Additionally, the `check_event_for_spam` callback will fail open by default, unless set to `false` in `fail_open`.

+Any callbacks set to `true` in the `async` map will be executed in the background and will always return `NOT_SPAM` to Synapse.
+The response status and data will be ignored for async callbacks.